secretstartups/handbook/customer-success/solutions-architects/processes/activity-capture/activity-desc/index.html.md

 Select these [SA] Activity types when capturing activities by the Alliance/Channel team but other activity types for Enterprise can also be used.

 - **Partner Enablement [Alliances][Channel]** - Calls and meetings with partners for GitLab product enablement.
+Example activities can be one of more than one of the following:
   * Initial Discovery discussions
   * Workshops/Demos
   * Competitive GitLab positioning
   * Partner bootcamps / Virtual Partner bootcamps, etc.
   * Building content (if needed)
   * Champions building

 - **Partner Services Attach [Channel]** - Develop partner services and help field SAs and accounts with services.
   * SA/Channels SA assisting the business partner with either sub-contracting SoW or SoW specifics to accounts (either GitLab introducing the partner to the customer and/or the partner introducing their engagement to GitLab)
   * Helping partner create their service catalog offering with GitLab

 - **Partner Opportunity** - Work with field SA on calls and meetings with customers for pre-sales activities.
 This is for specific account or opportunity and related to assistance of a SA/Channels SA working on GitLab's software solutioning/positioning for a specific customer/account
   * Alliances SA helping Account teams as SME’s on joint solution & joint value proposition
   * Helping partner with RFP
   * Helping partner’s Pro-serve engineers troubleshoot issues (this should not happen, but there are always exception cases).
 It can be combined with Techical Support activity type.

-- **Partner Technical Evangelism [Alliances][Channel]** - Partner marketing and evangelism events
+- **Partner Technical Evangelism [Alliances][Channel]** - Partner marketing and evangelism events.
+Example activities can be one of more than one of the following:
   * Conference/meetup presentations
   * Webinars (generic or specific use cases)
   * Joint bootcamps (open invite) with a partner (target audience is customer/prospects)
   * Potential 3-way play with Cloud+Channel partners
   * Joint Marketing/Blog posts, win stories, etc

 - **Partner Cadence calls [Channel][Alliances]** - Calls and meetings for partner technical support.
+Example activities can be one of more than one of the following:
   * Discussing opportunities, issues, etc.
   * Partner Tech Support (non-opportunity related)
   * Requests from Channel partners seeking additional guidance/help on GitLab.

 - **Partner Solutioning [Alliances]** - Calls and meetings for defining and developing partner solutions and integration with GitLab product.
+Example activities can be one of more than one of the following:
   * Opinionated demos/solutions showing GitLab integrated with a partner product/platform.
 Eg: GitLab flows for GCP
   * Reference Architectures showing GitLab + partner product/platform.
   * Joint solution offerings like AWS QuickStart, Runner Vending Machine, Runner on Kubernetes, CloudFormation Auto Deploy w/ Review Apps.

 - **Internal Enablement and SME Assistance [Alliances]** - Calls and meetings for internal field SA enablement and assistance.
+Example activities can be one of more than one of the following:
 Notes: not directly work with the customers
   * Reference architecture reviews (Quality/Distribution get the request directly).
   * Internal Webinars and Enablement sessions
   * Direct Deal Individual Meetings (1 or maybe 2 per deal) to handle deep Platform Partner SME questions and show GitLab has the tech chops on that.
 So far